Best Avalanche Beacons - Feature Image

 Motion-Sensing Auto Revert-to-Transmit Mode

 This is a newer feature that is becoming more common on digital beacons.
-With this feature, a beacon will automatically go into transmit mode if it fails to detect motion.
+With this feature, a capable beacon will automatically go into send mode if it fails to detect motion.
 This is meant to protect the user in the case of a secondary avalanche scenario.
 The beacon will switch to send mode if a rescuer is buried during a secondary avalanche.

 Marking Function